20 Sep Learn How To Pistol Squat

 It seems as if the fitness industry not too long ago was engulfed in the newest and latest machine.
 However, the recent pendulum of this industry has been going back to the minimalist end of the spectrum giving attention to calisthenic exercises.
-This has lead to the popularity with exercises such as the Pistol squat AKA the single leg squat.
-This exercise however is a complex movement that is overall encompassing of strength, motor control, and range of motion (ESPECIALLY at the ankle).
-This series will break down WHY you are not able to pistol squat as well as HOW TO have the proper balance of strength, motor control, and mobility to perform this complex movement!
-Without the proper recipe, you may find yourself falling right on your butt time after time.
+This has led to the popularity of exercises such as the Pistol squat AKA a modification of the single-leg squat.
+This exercise is a complex movement that requires strength, motor control, and range of motion (particularly at the ankle).
+This series will help you identify why you might not able to pistol squat as well as how to gain the proper balance of strength, motor control, and mobility to perform this complex movement!
+Follow along in this article to learn how to pistol squat!

-Here is performed a pistol squat with mechanics of someone who lack’s dorsiflexion range of motion.
+Demonstrated here is a pistol squat with mechanics of someone who lack’s dorsiflexion range of motion.
 This common impairment will manifest with a heel rise or as an inability to keep your balance, resulting in a fall.
-Think about it like this, if you try to keep your heel on the floor while you do this exercise without the dorsiflexion required, you will not be able to get your Body/Center of Mass over your base of support, your weight will be too far back resulting in a fall straight onto your tush.
-If you you don’t have adequate dorsiflexion range of motion enough to perform this movement; shown are 2 different alternative in which you can use to achieve the Pistol Squat.
+Think about it like this, if you try to keep your heel on the floor while you do this exercise without the dorsiflexion required, you will not be able to get your body or center of mass over your base of support and your weight will be too far back resulting in a fall straight onto your tush.
+If you don’t have adequate ankle dorsiflexion range of motion enough to perform this movement; don’t worry. below are 2 different alternatives you can use to help you learn and practice the pistol squat.

 1. Place an elevated surface under your heel which will bias your ankle in plantarflexion.
-This will allow you to push in through your heels and keeping your center of mass OVER your base of suppose (which allows you to keep your balance) during the Pistol Squat.
+This will allow you to push in through your heels and keep your center of mass over your base of support (which allows you to keep your balance) during the pistol squat.

 2. For the same reason as stated above, being on the black side of the Bosu ball will allow you to limit the dorsiflexion range of motion this motion requires on a flat surface.
-HOWEVER, this variation as you can see from my shakiness, increases the demand of the stabilizing muscles primarily at the hip and the core.
+However, this variation as you can see from me shaking increases the demand of the stabilizing muscles primarily at the hip and the core.

-Note: Avoid allowing your mid-foot from collapsing AKA PRONATE, this is another strategy used when the dorsiflexion range of motion is not present.
+Note: Avoid allowing your mid-foot from collapsing AKA pronation, this is another strategy used when the dorsiflexion range of motion is not present.

 Here are two ways in which you can ease yourself into the pistol squat through regressed variations.

-2. Seated pistol squats are a little more demanding because they will take you through a fuller range of motion as well as require you to lift your contralateral limb out in front of you.
+2. Seated pistol squats are a little more demanding because they will take you through a fuller range of motion as well as require you to lift your other leg out in front of you.
 Avoid allowing your knee to collapse inward.
 You want to ideally keep a straight line from your ankles to your knees to your hips.
-It is important to lower yourself in a SLOW and CONTROLLED fashion without flopping yourself onto the seat.
+It is important to lower yourself in a slow and controlled fashion without flopping yourself onto the seat.
 Most people are not used to controlling their weight on one leg, but you improve this by going slowly.
 Only when you can perform this exercise with good control for 15 repetitions bilaterally should you decrease the height of the seat.

 2. The second exercise focuses on strength and control.
 To perform this: